Advocacy

 Strategic goal #1: Increase access to weight management services.

-Research and advocacy activities by CHLN faculty continued in 2024, with the aim to improve access to obesity treatment for youth and families in Missouri and Kansas.
+CHLN members were active in advocacy and related research in 2025, with the aim to improve access to obesity treatment for youth and families.
 CHLN members Drs.
-Meredith Dreyer Gillette, Jordan Carlson and Sarah Hampl and study team are finishing a pilot of family-based behavioral treatment in Children’s Mercy’s and Freeman Health System’s primary care clinics through the CDC-funded Childhood Obesity Research Demonstration (CORD) grant.
-This pilot increased access to obesity treatment directly within these patient-centered medical homes, and our implementation evaluation showed that our strategy of engaging primary care providers in patient referrals resulted in increased reach of the program, particularly among Latinx families.
-Dr. Dreyer Gillette continued her collaboration with advocates from the CDC, American Academy of Pediatrics (AAP) and American Psychological Association in creating an application for a Healthcare Common Procedure Coding System (HCPCS) code that would facilitate successful billing of weight management services.
+Meredith Dreyer Gillette, Jordan Carlson and Sarah Hampl and study team completed the pilot of family-based behavioral treatment in Children’s Mercy’s and Freeman Health System’s primary care clinics through the Centers for Disease Control (CDC)-funded Childhood Obesity Research Demonstration (CORD) grant.
+This pilot demonstrated a small but significant improvement in weight status for children in contrast to a matched comparison group.
+The intervention was rated as highly acceptable by families.
+Publication of the main outcomes is pending.
 Drs.
-Hampl and Dreyer Gillette remain members of a Family Healthy Weight Advisory group to the CDC and AAP, and continued their work with Dr. Helena Laroche to launch a Family Healthy Weight Program at Swope Health, a Federally Qualified Health Center in Kansas City.
+Hampl and Dreyer Gillette remain members of a Family Healthy Weight Program Advisory group to the CDC and American Academy of Pediatrics (AAP), and along with Dr. Helena Laroche aided the Swope Health Federally Qualified Health Center (FQHC), the largest FQHC in Kansas City, in launching their own Family Healthy Weight Program which started in October.
 This project is supported by a CDC REACH grant, in which these CHLN members are collaborating with Dr. Robin Shook and colleagues from UMKC.

-Strategic Goal #2: Increase the effectiveness of health care professionals’ delivery
+Strategic goal #2: Increase the effectiveness of healthcare professionals’ delivery of weight management services.

-Strategic Goal #3: Increasing awareness of public/community agencies regarding weight management and healthy lifestyles.
+Strategic goal #3: Increasing awareness of public/community agencies regarding weight management and healthy lifestyles.